Kettle and toaster sets

 This set is cheaper than most Bosch kettles and toasters and is available in black, red or cream.
 Our Bosch Village TWK3A033GB kettle review and Bosch Village TAT3013 toaster review will tell you whether it's a worthwhile bargain or not.

 This Morphy Richards kettle can help you save electricity as it lets you boil small amounts of water, and the toaster is easy to use.
-Get our full verdict in the Morphy Richards Chroma 101403 review and Morphy Richards Chroma 221151 toaster review.
-This set comes in a range of popular colours, including red and cream.
+Get our full verdict in the Morphy Richards Chroma 101207 kettle review and Morphy Richards Chroma 221107 toaster review.
+This set comes in red, purple, and cream.

 Breville Colour Notes kettle (VKJ926) and toaster (VTT628)

 The glossy Colour Notes range is available in cream or polished steel as well as red.
+They look smart, and aren't super pricey, but do they do a good job?
 Read our Breville Colour Notes VKJ926 kettle review and Breville VTT628 Colour Notes toaster review to find out how this set fared in our tough tests.

 Where to buy cheap kettle and toaster sets